opnfv/fuel/docs/configguide/installerconfig.rst

 *Additional third-party plugins can be found here:*
 *https://www.mirantis.com/products/openstack-drivers-and-plugins/fuel-plugins/*
-**Note: Plugins are not necessarilly compatible with each other, see <TODO>
-for compatibility information**
+**Note: Plugins are not necessarilly compatible with each other, see separate matrix in this document for compatibility information**

 The plugins come prepackaged, ready to install.
 To do so follow the installation instructions provided in *Reference 13* provided in section